aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/file-compression/optimizing-compression-settings/_index.md

 Now let's explore each compression setting and see how to **add password to zip** where appropriate.

-## Using Bzip2 Compression Settings
+## Using bzip2 compression settings

-### Step 1: Initialize Bzip2 Compression with Traditional Encryption
+### Step 1: initialize bzip2 compression with traditional encryption

 `Bzip2CompressionSettings` configures the Bzip2 algorithm (block size, etc.).
 `TraditionalEncryptionSettings` applies legacy ZipCrypto encryption to an entry.